appirio-tech/thurgood/readme.md

 ## Local Development

-Please contact support@cloudspokes.com with the subject "Thurgood v2 Connection Parameters" to receive connection parameters to Mongodb, etc.
+Please contact support@cloudspokes.com with the subject "Thurgood v2 Connection Parameters" to receive connection parameters to MongoDB, etc.

 ```
 # clone this repo locally